Toyota Corolla Common Problems and Solutions

 Problem:

-If you are experiencing rough idling or poor performance, then it is most likely caused by the MAF (Mass Air Flow) sensor.
+If you are experiencing rough idling or poor performance, it is most likely caused by the MAF (Mass Air Flow) sensor.

 Solution: